bengavin/that-conference-2017/raspberry-pi/iot-core/ThatPiSample/README.md

 * The 'Assets' folder contains images that are used by the application during runtime, these can be safely ignored, as we're not interested in what the application itself looks like right now.

-* The 'Model' folder contains classes that define the application's view of the world.
+* The 'Models' folder contains classes that define the application's view of the world.
 These classes likely won't need any changes.

 * The 'Services' folder contains the bulk of the program logic.
 If you're going to make changes to the program, it's likely that they'll need to be made here.

   * The 'BeaconService' class handles keeping track of the beacons, unless you want to get way down in the weeds, you probably don't need to worry about much in here.

-  * The 'GameService' class handles the game loop, and gathering data from and sending control messages to other services in the application.

   * The 'LedService' class controls the LEDs, this is where you'll change what pin you plugged your LED hardware into (see the const(s) at the top of the file).